Lead Exposure Injuries at Work.

 ADULT OCCUPATIONAL LEAD EXPOSURE

 Many occupations involve lead exposure or potential lead exposure.
 Obviously lead mining, refining and smelting present risks of exposure.
 Many electricians can be exposed when their work includes lead splicing (“tinning”) or working in areas where this work is performed.
 Other high-risk jobs include artists, auto repairers, construction workers and many others.
 Employers are supposed to provide warnings and safety precautions, but this is not always done.
-Recently, the lawyers at DeBlasio & Gower worked in consultation with lead trial counsel Charles L. Cannon who obtained a significant settlement for an electrician who sustained permanent, disabling injuries from exposure to lead at work.
+Recently, our firm worked in consultation with lead trial counsel Charles L. Cannon who obtained a significant settlement for an electrician who sustained permanent, disabling injuries from exposure to lead at work.

 Symptoms commonly associated with adult lead poisoning include numbness, tingling or burning sensations in the hands and arms; cognitive dysfunction (brain fog) with difficulty remembering or concentrating; headache; vomiting; dizziness; tremor; and other symptoms.
 Lead poisoning can also cause kidney failure, seizures and anemia.
 Seek medical treatment immediately if you or a loved one have experienced these symptoms under these work conditions.